heptonion/DQ/readme.md

 [a, b, c, d] ~ [x, y, z] = [a+x, b+y, c+z]
 ```
 stopping when either argument is exhausted.
 As a result, it can be used to find
-the minimum of two numbers:
+the minimum of two numbers.
 ```
 dq> 7 ~ 5
 5